nxt-insurance/nxt_schema/README.md

 offers features such as default values for types as well as maybe types, these features are built directly into NxtSchema.

-By the way: Dry.rb also has a gem for schemas: https://dry-rb.org/gems/dry-schema and another one dedicated to validations explicitly https://dry-rb.org/gems/dry-validation.
-Feel free to check those out as an alternative to NxtSchema!
+Please note that Dry.rb also has a gem for schemas: https://dry-rb.org/gems/dry-schema and another one dedicated to validations explicitly https://dry-rb.org/gems/dry-validation.
+You should probably go and check those out!

 In NxtSchema every node has a type and you can either provide a symbol that will be resolved through the type system of the schema or you can directly provide an instance of dry type and thus use your custom types.
+This means you can basically build any kind of objects such as structs and models from your data and you are not limited to just hashes arrays and primitives.

 #### Default type system